There are two Eids in the Muslim calendar, Eid al-Fitr, which celebrates the end of Ramadan, and Eid al-Adha.

 - Lamb curry – a delicious curry that contains three of your five-a-day.

-- Blueberry yogurt cake with muesli base – blueberries are in season right now and help make this dessert extra delicious.
+- Blueberry yogurt cake with muesli base – blueberries help make this dessert extra delicious, but any fresh or frozen berries would work well.

 - Mixed vegetable and bean curry – a great veggie option that contains two of your five-a-day.